-What happens to a bank account in the event of death?
+What happens to a bank account in case of death?

-In the event of the death of a relative, the fate of his bank accounts varies according to the type of account concerned (individual account, joint account, undivided account, security, safe):
+In the event of the death of a loved one, the fate of their bank accounts varies according to the type of account concerned (individual account, joint account, joint account, security, safe):

 Répondez aux questions successives et les réponses s’afficheront automatiquement